garesborn/MLB-stadium-dimensions/README.md

 Lastly, was a list z of 901 values evenly spaced from 0 to the height of the outfield wall at each of the 901 evenly spaced angles between 0 and π/2.

-Once this data was compiled into 3 arrays, I converted the data from arrays R and P from polar to cartesian coordinates.
-Then, I used [matplotlib's plot_surface](https://matplotlib.org/mpl_toolkits/mplot3d/tutorial.html#surface-plots) function to plot the resulatant outfield wall surfaces you see below
+Once this data was compiled into 3 arrays, I converted the data from arrays R and P from polar to cartesian coordinates to plot the final surface.

 ARZ